darioperez/critical-hit-portfolio-2021-refresh/content/projects/plugstreaming.md

 <img class="mb-6" src="/projects-assets/plugstreaming/PlugStreaming - Embeddable Player.png" />

-They wanted their platform to be available on every major device so we built a serie of live streaming native and web players that are available from traditional PCs, smartphones, smartwatches to even a modern refrigerator so radio listeners have always access to their favorite live radio streamings.
+They wanted their platform to be available on every major device so I built a serie of live streaming native and web players that are available from traditional PCs, smartphones, smartwatches to even a modern refrigerator so radio listeners have always access to their favorite live radio streamings.

 </div>